The many health benefits of running

 Deciding when and where to run

 Dedicated runners usually run rain or shine, but some runners substitute an indoor treadmill on occasion.
 It's possible to run in place or around the rooms of your house if you don't have a treadmill.
-Some dedicated runners spend most of their time running on a treadmill at home in order to look after kids.
+Some dedicated runners spend most of their time running on a treadmill at home to care for their kids.
 They may venture outdoors only occasionally or to participate in races or events.

-Although running at any time of day brings benefits, a recent study in the Journal of Strength and Conditioning Research indicates that flexibility and strength are greatest in the late afternoon.
-Also, the amount of exertion we perceive while working out is the lowest later in the day.
+Although running at any time of day brings benefits, a recent study in the Journal of Strength and Conditioning Research suggests that flexibility and strength are at their greatest in the late afternoon.
+Additionally, the amount of exertion we perceive while working out is typically lower later in the day.
 Scientists believe this is due to our circadian rhythm, which is our body's 24-hour clock.
-It causes our body temperature to peak in the evening.
+It causes our body temperature to peak in the late afternoon or early evening.

 Running positively impacts your mental health

-Running isn't just good for our physical body, it's also good for our mental health.
+Running isn't just beneficial for our physical well-being; it also helps our mental health.
 Many studies have concluded that regular aerobic exercise decreases symptoms of clinical depression.
 Some studies indicate running boosts self-esteem, even in overweight children.
-Other have found the benefits of running to include boosting creativity, decreasing cravings for unhealthy foods and substances, and aiding the brain in healing from substance abuse.
+Others have found the benefits of running to include boosting creativity, decreasing cravings for unhealthy foods and substances, and aiding the brain in healing from substance abuse.

-One reason why running is so good for mental health is because of chemicals released while we run.
+One reason why running is beneficial for mental health is that it releases endorphins while we run.
 When we exercise, our bodies release endorphins.
 Endorphins affect receptors in the brain that reduce our perception of pain.
 Endorphins also give us feelings of well-being, similar to feelings induced by the drug morphine.
 They also act as a sedative.
-Regular exercise, like running, has also been shown to reduce stress, ward off anxiety, and improve sleep.
+Regular exercise, such as running, has also been shown to reduce stress, ward off anxiety, and improve sleep quality.

 Running can be meditative

 Running can also be used as a form of mindfulness or meditation.
-In fact, for those who like to both meditate and run, it's possible to do them simultaneously.
-First, you need to run until in your relaxed zone.
-Then, focus on one thing, like your breath moving in and out of your nostrils or the present moment and all that you can sense or experience in it.
+In fact, for those who enjoy both meditation and running, it's possible to do them simultaneously.
+First, you need to run until you are in your relaxed zone.
+Then, focus on one thing, such as your breath moving in and out of your nostrils or the present moment, and all that you can sense or experience within it.
 Stay focused on this one thing and gently redirect your mind to it when it strays.
 Do this for as long as you enjoy it.
 If you find you're becoming oblivious to your surroundings, then stop.
 It should be making you more aware, not less.

 Make your running enjoyable

 Running is also a good time to enjoy your favourite tunes via earphones or earbuds.
 Recent studies indicate that listening to music while running can actually increase your running performance.
 It's best to run in beautiful surroundings, if possible, since they have been shown to relieve stress and improve our mental health.
-Make sure you're well hydrated and have water with you if it's warm outside.
-Dress to suit the weather, but lighter than usual since you'll generate warmth from exercising.
+Ensure you're well-hydrated and carry water with you if it's a warm day outside.
+Dress to suit the weather, but opt for lighter clothing since you'll generate warmth from exercising.

 Taking care of your general health

 Most people don't consider running for regular exercise unless they consider themselves to be in optimal health.
 Being in optimal health isn't necessary since you can modify your workout.
-When first starting out you can walk or jog, then gradually work up to a run and for longer lengths of time.
+When first starting out, you can walk or jog, then gradually work up to a run and for more extended periods of time.

-Also, those who suffer from hay fever or asthma symptoms shouldn't let that impair them from running.
-There are precautions you can take to minimize your chances of experiencing hay fever symptoms or an asthma attack while running:
+Also, those who suffer from hay fever or asthma symptoms shouldn't let that stop them from running.
+There are precautions you can take to minimise your chances of experiencing hay fever symptoms or an asthma attack while running:

-• Stay indoors during high air pollution levels.
+• Stay indoors during periods of high air pollution.

 • Exercise inside when there's a high pollen count.

-• Take a break from running while recovering from respiratory illness.
+• Take a break from running while recovering from a respiratory illness.

 • Don't run in cold, dry air.